egeloen/ivory-serializer/doc/mapping/reference.md

 serializing and deserializing the property instead of the property name.
 Be aware that, if a custom naming strategy is configured, it will be not be apply on the alias.

+## Readable

+The readable mapping allows you to define if the property is readable or not.
+This mapping is only useful if you want to make your property not readable since by default a property is readable.

+## Writable

+The writable mapping allows you to define if the property is writable or not.
+This mapping is only useful if you want to make your property not writable since by default a property is writable.

 ## Accessor

 The accessor mapping allows you to configure the method to use in order to fetch the data when serializing.